anamud/mir-dev/docs/MIR_UG.md

 ```

 ## Testing
-The Fibonacci program in MIR_ROOT/programs/native/fib is recommended for testing.
-Try different runtime system configurations
+Try different runtime system configurations and program inputs on Fibonacci in MIR_ROOT/programs/native/fib.
-and program inputs.
-Verify correctness and scalability.
 Other programs in MIR_ROOT/programs can also be used for testing.
 ```
 $ cd $MIR_ROOT/programs/native/fib
 $ scons -c